-What Are the Components of an Appraisal?
+What Is an Appraisal?

-So, who makes sure the real estate is worth the purchase price?
+So, what party makes sure the value of the property is in line with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Sirius Appraisal Services will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While the appraised value is probably the most reliable indication of what a house is worth, it may not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-At the end of the day, an appraiser from Sirius Appraisal Services will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Sirius Appraisal Services will help you attain the most accurate property value, so you can make the most informed real estate decisions.